SMerrony/dgemua/STATUS.md

 * ~~Check ?READ/WRITE/OPEN flag mode interpretation - it might be back-to-front~~
 * Is there an off-by-one in byte handling somewhere - could explain display glitches
 * We have the FORTRAN source for FOOBAR
+* For the moment, the initial searchlist is set to the working directory

 Error Codes to Look-Up...
 * 11381 - 0165?